 All faculty members will be given the opportunity to respond in writing to any evaluation and have that response included in the faculty member’s evaluation documents.
-In addition to the procedures described below, each year the Director of PEU or designee submits an annual evaluation report on each PEU member to the respective College deans.
+In addition to the procedures described below, each year the Director of EPPC or designee submits an annual evaluation report on each EPPC member to the respective College deans.
 Copies of all evaluations are forwarded to the Provost.

 b.
 Non-tenured Faculty:

 i.
 Non-tenured Faculty Evaluations: All non-tenured full-time teaching faculty shall be evaluated annually by the College Dean in consultation with the faculty member’s Department Chair; this evaluation process will include classroom visitation.
 This annual evaluation serves as a basis for decisions concerning retention.

 By March 1, each non-tenured faculty member shall submit, to the College Dean and the Department Chair, an annual report of professional activities in the areas of performance as outlined under “Criteria”.
 This report, accompanied by a cover letter, are also the basis of the application for merit by the non-tenured faculty member.

 The following criteria, standards and procedures will be considered in evaluation of non-tenured faculty for retention.
 These criteria are consistent with those applied in promotion and tenure consideration.